DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/BILLING/Community-and-Disability-Care.md

 5. If required, filter on Advance or Arrears so that billing can be generated only for billing codes with advance or arrears selected on the billing code configuration.
 6. Click on **Filter**
 7. Specify the required criteria for generating the billing journals (customer account, Service code, billing code)
-8. The capped amount will propose when the annual or lifetime cap has been reached.
+8. The capped amount will be proposed when the annual or lifetime cap has been reached.
 9. Validate and post the journal.

 # Accommodation Payments

 Prior to generating Accommodation payment transactions, ensure the Accommodation payment setup has been completed for the client (Path: **Care services  All Customers  Invoice  Set up  Accommodation payment)

-### Accommodation payment lumpsum invoice
+### Accommodation payment lump sum invoice

 Navigate to: **Care services  Billing  Journals  Billing Journals**

 1. Click on **New** to create a new billing journal.
-2. Select the **relevant accommodation payment lumpsum invoice** journal from the drop-down menu
+2. Select the **relevant accommodation payment lump sum invoice** journal from the drop-down menu
 3. Populate a meaningful description.
 4. Click on **Lines**
-5. Populate the date for the lumpsum invoice.
+5. Populate the date for the lump sum invoice.
 6. Select the client account.
 7. Select the accommodation payment Billing account name.
 8. Select the relevant service code.
-9. Select the billing code for accommodation payment lumpsum.
+9. Select the billing code for accommodation payment lump sum.
 10. Select the client’s accommodation payment id.
 11. Populate start date and end date.
 12. Leave the Qty/Days as 1.00
-13. Populate the lumpsum amount in the Rate field.
+13. Populate the lump sum amount in the Rate field.
 14. Validate and post the journal.

 ### Daily Payments (DAP/DAC) or unpaid interest drawn down from RAD/RAC

-Daily accommodation payments or unpaid interest amounts can be drawn down from the lumpsum balance.
+Daily accommodation payments or unpaid interest amounts can be drawn down from the lump sum balance.

 Navigate to: **Care services  All customers  Invoice Accommodation payment**

 1. Change the **Billing account name** on the accommodation payment line to the relevant accommodation payment billing account name.
-2. When the lumpsum invoice has been fully or partially paid, the DAP/DAC and unpaid interest amounts will be drawn down from the lumpsum reducing the refundable balance.
+2. When the lump sum invoice has been fully or partially paid, the DAP/DAC and unpaid interest amounts will be drawn down from the lump sum, reducing the refundable balance.
-3. If the lumpsum has not been fully or partially paid, the DAP/DAC and unpaid interest will be billed to the client.
+3. If the lump sum has not been fully or partially paid, the DAP/DAC and unpaid interest will be billed to the client.

 ### Fees drawn down from RAD/RAC

-Fees can be drawn down from the lumpsum balance.
+Fees can be drawn down from the lump sum balance.

 Navigate to: **Care services  All customers  Invoice Billing Schedule**

-1. Select the fee to be drawn down from the accommodation payment lumpsum.
+1. Select the fee to be drawn down from the accommodation payment lump sum.
 2. Click on **Billing invoicee**
 3. Change the **Billing account name** to the relevant accommodation payment billing account name.
-4. When the lumpsum invoice has been fully or partially paid, the fee will be drawn down from the lumpsum reducing the refundable balance.
+4. When the lump sum invoice has been fully or partially paid, the fee will be drawn down from the lump sum, reducing the refundable balance.
-5. If the lumpsum has not been fully or partially paid, the DAP/DAC and unpaid interest will be billed to the client.
+5. If the lump sum has not been fully or partially paid, the DAP/DAC and unpaid interest will be billed to the client.
 6. Follow the steps in the **Billing journal proposal** section to generate the transactions.

 ![](media/3e511a525ae57fe6e9395bbdd31dbfa8.png)

-*Change Billing account name for fee to be drawdown from the accommodation payment.*
+*Change Billing account name for fee to be drawn down from the accommodation payment.*

 ### Adjustments to Fees drawn down from RAD/RAC

-Clients may request fees billed in advance to be drawn down from the accommodation payment lumpsum when it has been paid.
+Clients may request fees billed in advance to be drawn down from the accommodation payment lump sum when it has been paid.

 Navigate to: **Care services  All customers  Invoice Billing Schedule**

-1. Select the fee to be drawn down from the accommodation payment lumpsum.
+1. Select the fee to be drawn down from the accommodation payment lump sum.
-2. Populate an **End date** and **Bill to date** for the day before the lumpsum receipt.
+2. Populate an **End date** and **Bill to date** for the day before the lump sum receipt.
-3. Create a new line for the same fee with a start date the day the lumpsum was paid.
+3. Create a new line for the same fee with a start date the day the lump sum was paid.
 4. Go to **Billing Invoicee**
 5. Change the Billing account name to the accommodation payment type.
 6. Follow the steps in the **Billing journal adjustment section** to propose the adjustments.
-7. The fees billed in advance will be reversed and two new lines generated, one for the fees billed up to the date of receipt and the second line for the drawdowns.
+7. The fees billed in advance will be reversed and two new lines generated, one for the fees billed up to the date of receipt and the second line for the drawn downs.

 ### Managing changes to the accommodation payments

 -   Client’s DAC amount is regularly reviewed, and the amounts may require adjustments.
 -   DAC assessed amounts will automatically reduce the amount of accommodation supplement in the Funding schedule.
--   The client may decide to change the payment method (e.g. from Lumpsum to Combination or from DAP/DAC to Combination etc)
+-   The client may decide to change the payment method (e.g. from lump sum to Combination or from DAP/DAC to Combination etc)
 -   These adjustments are managed by adding a new accommodation payment line with the effective date and new values.

 Navigate to: **Care services  All customers  Invoice Accommodation payment**

 1. Populate the relevant **end date** on the current accommodation payment line.
 2. Click on **Add line** to add a new line.
-3. If the **payment method** is changed, the select the relevant payment method.
+3. If the **payment method** is changed, select the relevant payment method.
-4. Update the **agreed lumpsum** if required.
+4. Update the **agreed lump sum** if required.
 5. If the **DAC amount** is changed, update the **Assessed amount.**
 6. Click on **Save** to save the changes on the new line.
 7. Click on **Accommodation Payment calculation** to update the accommodation payment form details.